 Having a disorganized desk can make school hard to manage.
 When the teacher asks his or her students to take out their science books and turn to page 57, the child who is lost in their desk trying to find the book often can not remember the page number once it is found.
 Many times this student will remain lost in the lesson because of their fraught start.
-Tasks that should be simple become overwhelming and time consuming often leading to stress and frustration.
+Tasks that should be simple become overwhelming and time- consuming often leading to stress and frustration.
 Organization can be an elusive skill that many kids struggle to acquire.
 The fact of the matter is there’s a lot that goes into being organized.
 Organization is part of a set of skills called executive functions.
 Keeping a desk organized requires more than just putting things away.
-Managing school materials requires planning, prioritizing, decision making, sequencing, task initiation and following through with those tasks to completion.
+Managing school materials requires planning, prioritizing, decision making, sequencing, task initiation, and following through with those tasks to completion.
 Some kids need extra help to set up and maintain an organized desk space at school.
-This post will focus on how to provide grade-schoolers with the support they need to establish and sustain a functional work space at school.
+This post will focus on how to provide grade-schoolers with the support they need to establish and sustain a functional workspace at school.

 Create a desk map by organizing the contents of the desk and then taking a picture of your expectation.
 Designate time to work on organizing the desk.
-How often you do this will depend on the student’s need.
-Some will need to do this every couple of days, other students may just need once a week.
+How often you do this will depend on the student’s needs.
+Some will need to do this every couple of days, other students may just need it once a week.
 Over time, you should expect the amount of time and support needed to decrease and the student develops the skills needed to stay organized.

 Teach students how to decide whether to trash items or keep them.
 Old graded papers should go home for parents to see.
 Create a location (folder/envelope) for these papers to go.
 Important papers like class notes and worksheets need to be placed in a binder or glued into a notebook, whatever system is in place.

 Place homework in a folder designated as such.
-Label the compartments, for example “keep at home” and”bring to school” or “to do” and “completed”.
+Label the compartments, for example, “keep at home” and “bring to school” or “to do” and “completed”.

 Divisions assist the student with knowing where to place items.
-For example, place books on one side, notebooks/folders on the other, pencil box, pouch and other compartments on top.
+For example, place books on one side, notebooks/folders on the other, pencil box, pouch, and other compartments on top.

 Checklists help children with breaking down the steps of a task.
-In this case checklists tell the child exactly what should go in each division of the desk.
+In this case, checklists tell the child exactly what should go in each division of the desk.

 Lamination makes it possible to use the desk organization system as many times as needed without worrying about making copies.
 I also recommend using thick paper, like the index cards in the picture above.
 The end result is a durable tool that should last several months.